Hiring Your First Designer

 Step 1: Portfolio First

-• Ask them to walk you through the thinking behind the design
+Look for shipped products, not just Dribbble shots.
+Ask them to walk you through the thinking behind the work.
+Prioritize designers who explain trade-offs and decisions clearly.

 Step 2: Behavioral Interview